jianshu93/parahmm/docs/index.md

 *Figure 6. layout of padding for flexible model size*

+The example shows the situation where only 6 floating values in each row.
+We add two zeros to make the alignment correct for AVX instructions.
+Special boundary conditions are handled in the code.
+In order to support the loop unroll, we set the padding size to be 16 float length.
+In our experiments, the overhead of this is negligible since it does not modify the inner loop structure.

 ## Results
 We conducts series of experiments on our ParaHMM implementation to evaluate the performance optimization we achieve.